jyyulab/bulkRNAseq_quantification_pipeline/README.md

 ![Picture](./docs/figures/overview.png)

-This pipeline is designed to accurately quantify gene and transcript abundance from bulk RNA-seq data.
-By integrating both alignment-free and alignment-based methods, it enables cross-validation to ensure robust and reliable quantification results.
+This pipeline is designed to **accurately quantify gene and transcript abundance from bulk RNA-seq data**.
+By integrating both **alignment-free** and **alignment-based** methods, it enables cross-validation to ensure robust and reliable quantification results.

 As illustrated above, the pipeline consists of three stages: